Engineering at Lee

 PROGRAM HIGHLIGHTS

-• Accredited by the National Association of Schools of Music
+• Lee University is an accredited institutional member of the National Association of Schools of Music (NASM)

 • Includes classes in studio and live audio production, visual arts, lighting, and music business